 Where do I start?

-- Click the button below to explore the different professors and their research areas.
+- Click on a department below to explore different professors and their research areas.
 Their names and pictures link to their profiles for more information.

 - Some professors have prerequisites required to work in their lab.
 Make sure you have those completed before meeting with them.

 - Reach out and schedule a time to meet them.
 If they don't respond to an email or phone call, drop by their office!

 - Be proactive and invest time in studying the faculty’s research, journal articles, etc., and be prepared to ask questions and comment on his/her research when you meet.